Last Updated on January 23, 2024

 11am: Kayaking on the Colorado River

 After your brunch feast, it is time to burn some calories.
-If you’ve opted for a B-Cycle bike pass, take a bike and head to the river, where you can rent kayaks at Congress Kayaks ($15 per hour).
+If you’ve opted for a B-Cycle bike pass, take a bike and head to the river, where you can rent kayaks at Rowing Dock ($20 per hour or $45 for the entire day).
 It is now time to get out on the river, and an hour kayaking can bring you all the way to Lady Bird Lake (west) or to Zilker Park (east).

-If kayaking is not cool enough for you, rent a stand-up paddle board at Live, Love, Paddle and paddle around Ladybird Lake ($20 per hour).
+If kayaking is not cool enough for you, rent a stand-up paddle board at SUP ATX and paddle around Ladybird Lake ($15 per hour on weekdays, $20 per hour on weekends).

 Going out on the river was one of my favorite activities in Austin, and the views over Downtown from the river were wonderful.
 If you head to Ladybird Lake, moving away from the Downtown buildings, you’ll notice how green Austin really is.

 Finish your visit with a walk through Zilker Park, which, at 351-acres, is one of the biggest green spaces in Austin.
 If you are a fan of Botanical Gardens, it is well worth checking out the Zilker Botanical Gardens ($3).
 If you’re visiting during the summer months, pack your bathing suit and stop for a swim at the gorgeous Barton Springs pool, over three times longer than a football field and fed by the Barton Spring, the fourth largest natural spring in Texas. ($8 for non-residents, $3 for residents).
 If you visit Austin during the hotter months, you should definitely add Barton Springs to your Austin itinerary.